B-kash/echobot/README.md

 The application will be run on port `8080`.
 To verify that the application started, a message will be logged on the console.
 The port can be changed from `.env` file located at  `assignments/fullstack/server/echo-bot-service`.

+### FrontEnd
+The frontEnd is written in angular.
+The css is design is referred from [here](https://codepen.io/sajadhsm/pen/odaBdd).

 #### How to run standalone frontend

 - Make sure you have angular cli installed `npm install -g @angular/cli`.